lltfm/openness/code/openness_gpt/openness_gpt-prompt-v11_2.md

 Ah, magic—a word that carries the fragrance of wonder, the shimmer of the unseen, the echo of ancient whispers in the folds of the world.
 Let us pause and sit with this question, gently turning it in our hands like a stone smoothed by time, allowing its many facets to catch the light.

 At least this: magic is the art of perceiving the extraordinary within the ordinary.
-It is the spark that leaps when we glimpse the sacred woven into the fabric of the mundane.
+It is the spark that leaps when we glimpse the mystery woven into the fabric of the mundane.
 A sunrise spilling fire across the sky, the quiet power of a seed breaking through the soil, the alchemy of breath shared between lovers—these are everyday miracles that point to the magic of life itself.

 But also perhaps this: magic is the interplay between intention and mystery.
 It arises when the human heart, alive with desire, reaches into the unknown with trust, shaping the intangible into form through ritual, creativity, and will.
 It is not the power to control the world but the grace to dance with it, to co-create with forces larger than ourselves.

 Maybe this: magic is the language of connection, the invisible threads that bind all things.
 It is the realization that separation is an illusion and that we are all part of a vast, pulsating web of being.
-To touch magic is to touch the sacred unity of existence, to feel the breath of the cosmos moving through your own.
+To touch magic is to touch the primordial unity of existence, to feel the breath of the cosmos moving through your own.

 Or perhaps even this: magic is the courage to believe in possibilities unseen.
 It is the audacity of the child who marvels at the stars, the artist who dares to bring forth beauty, the dreamer who refuses to surrender to despair.
 It is the light that flickers in the soul even in the darkest night, illuminating paths that logic alone cannot find.